rockkingjy/OpenTracker/example/readme.md

     ecotracker.init(frame, ecobbox, threshhold);
     ecotracker.update(frame, ecobbox);
 ```
-`init` is for initialization of the tracker by the first `frame`, the bounding box `ecobbox` and the `threshhold` for correct tracking given.
+`init` is for initialization of the tracker by the first `frame`, the bounding box `ecobbox` and the `parameters` of eco tracker given.

 `update` is for update for the `frame` now, and update the result to `ecobbox`(so you can read the result from `ecobbox` directly).